Wednesday, January 30, 2008

 KENTUCKY HOUSE CONSIDERING BUSINESS LICENSE LAW

-The bill is actually pretty broad.
-It would - allow immigrants to be charged with identity - require employers to use E-Verify - allow the state to suspend business licenses of employers hiring unauthorized workers
+- allow the state to suspend business licenses of employers hiring unauthorized workers

 # posted by Greg Siskind @ 11:04 AM